 I was a guest at a wedding of some friends in the early 2000s.
-It was in some small city on a clear and sunny day, and the venue was next to a local footbal field.
+It was in a small city on a clear and sunny day, and the venue was next to the local football field.

 At some moment I decided to lose the crowds and rest a bit.
 I lied down in the grass of the football pitch.
 Just flat on my back.
-Squirming into the blue air for a while, until my eyes ajusted to the relatively bright sky.
+Squinting into the blue air for a while, until my eyes adjusted to the relatively bright sky.

 The air was royal blue with only sparse clusters of snow-white clouds, as if by way of decoration.
 They were slowly floating to one side like a migrating herd of some grazing animals.

 The sight lulled me to a quiet, near-perfect relaxation.
 Lying on a straight field even my peripheral vision was not disturbed by anything.
 I felt my back touching the grass, but all that my eyes could see was the immense expanse of deep blueness.

 That's when I played a little trick on my mind — I said to myself: what if I do not peer high up into the sky but down, deep into an immense blue abyss?

 At that moment it was easy.
 And for the next while even frightening.
 Suddenly I realized that there was nothing between me and the depths, that my only safety was the light connection of my back against the grassy ceiling.
 My heartbeat quickened and I must admit I flinched, instinctively grabbing some grass blades in a feeble attempt to tether myself to spaceship Earth.
 The next moment I was back in reality.